balasa-0530/README/README.md

 ---
 #### Final Thoughts
-This movie teaches us that understanding others is better than fighting them.
-It is a fun, emotional, and inspiring movie that I would highly recommend to everyone.
+This movie teaches the importance of friendship, trust, and understanding others.
+It is a fun and meaningful movie that I really enjoy watching.